Columbia ISA

 The VCR must be connected properly.
 Coax cables or red, white, and yellow composite video/stereo audio RCA connector cables can be used.
 The 3-cable RCA hookup allows better video than the RF coax connection and also allows stereo audio.
 A TV with only a RF coax cable input will not yield stereo sound from the VCR, only mono sound.

-Using a S-video cable hookup instead of the yellow composite video will yield better video.
+Using an S-video cable hookup instead of the yellow composite video will yield better video.
 The TV and the VCR must both have this port/jack to be able to benefit from an S-video connection.

 Recording "LIVE":